 - Intensive Nepali language instruction in small classes

-- All educational excursions to locations such as UNESCO World Heritage sites in the Kathmandu Valley, fieldwork excursions to the middle hills or the Terai (depending on season), and a rural homestay excursion to the Himalayas, including all related travel costs
+- All educational excursions to locations such as UNESCO World Heritage sites in the Kathmandu Valley, fieldwork excursions to the middle hills or the Terai (depending on season), a weeklong excursion to India, and a rural homestay excursion to the Himalayas, including all related travel costs

 - Health insurance throughout the entire program period